udaykumarreddy147/Currency-converter/README.md

-# Currency convertor using API
+# Currency Convertor using API